howtographql/howtographql/content/frontend/react-apollo/5-authentication.md

 The method `_confirm`  will be used to implement the mutations that we need to send for the login functionality.

-Next you also need to provide the `constants.js` file that we use to define keys for the credentials that we're storing in the browser's `localStorage`.
+Next you also need to provide the `constants.js` file that we use to define the key for the credentials that we're storing in the browser's `localStorage`.

 <Instruction>